Next Start

 • Checking whether the tires are leaning out or in at the top

-• Looking to see whether the vehicle sits level at all four corners (does one corner sit lower than the others?)
+• Looking to see whether the vehicle sits level at all four corners (Does one corner sit lower than the others?)

 An Automotive instructor helps a student adjust a vehicle's suspension in a UTI lab.

-• If the vehicle pulls to one side
+• The vehicle pulls to one side

-• Listening for unusual noises
+• Unusual noises

 Sometimes a technician may need to mount the alignment equipment on the vehicle itself to help determine what side the suspension damage is on and whether it is in the front or rear.
 For example, when aligning the vehicle, the technician might not be able to adjust the dimensions on the left-front side back to factory specifications, which could be a clear sign of damaged suspension parts.

-Learn How to Diagnose Suspension Problems at UTI
+Learn How To Diagnose Suspension Problems at UTI

 During the program, students are trained in what to look for when inspecting suspension parts.
 They are taught how to do two- and four-wheel-drive vehicle alignments using state-of-the-industry equipment, and they get hands-on training replacing suspension parts.
 In the Vehicle Undercar and SRS course, students learn how to service alignment and suspension assemblies.